mina-fayazi/FullStackOpen/part2/README.md

 ### 2.5: Course Information, step 10
 - Refactor the `Course` component and its subcomponents (`Header`, `Content`, `Part`, and `Total`) into separate module files within the `components` directory.

+### 2.6: The Phonebook, step 1
+- Create a basic phonebook application with a controlled form component for adding names.